folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Inventory: All permissions.** This permission allows the user to perform all actions in Inventory.
 -   **Inventory: Import single bibliographic records.** This permission allows the user to import and overlay Instance records from external sources.
 External sources must be configured in Settings.
+-   **Inventory: Mark items in process.** This permission allows the user to update an item record's Item status to In process.
 -   **Inventory: Mark items in process (non-requestable).** This permission allows the user to update an item record's Item status to In process (non-requestable).
 -   **Inventory: Mark items intellectual item.** This permission allows the user to update an item record's Item status to Intellectual.
 -   **Inventory: Mark items long missing.** This permission allows the user to update an item record's Item status to Long missing.